facebookresearch/metaseq/preprocessing/books3/README.md

 After the files are placed into HDFS, it is possible to extract the core contents of each book via `BooksHeaderCleaner.scala` and `BooksFooterCleaner.scala`, followed by applying the deduplication logic `BooksDedup.scala`.

+### spark-shell settings
-Code here can be executed directly in spark-shell with the following settings:
+Code here can be executed directly in spark-shell with the following settings (can reduce `--num-executors` if needed):
 ```
 spark-shell --master yarn --deploy-mode client \
 --driver-memory 200g \